jerry305/GAME2338/README.md

-# Game Review for (GAME TITLE)
+# Game Review for (Grand Theft Auto 5)

 ## Details

 ### Game Title
-The name of the game, subtitle, and the url or information on how to find the game.
+Grand Theft Auto 5.
+It is in Steam and on the Xbox store.

 ### Rating
-Insert your rating system.
-Example: I rate games from 1 to 5 stars and I give this game a 3 star rating.
+I rate games from 4.5 to 5 stars and I give this game a 3 star rating.

 ## Summary
 This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
 You should be answering the who, what, when, where, why, and how of the game itself.